Episcopal Diocese of Fond du Lac: History

 Growth, time, and distance led to the erection of a third Wisconsin Diocese.
 The Diocese of Fond du Lac established its current boundaries when the Diocese of Eau Claire was created in out of counties of both the Diocese of Milwaukee and Diocese of Fond du Lac in 1928, immediately prior to the onset of the Great Depression.
 On October 22, 2011, the Diocese of Fond du Lac and the Diocese of Eau Claire voted to "junction" into one diocese but Russell Jacobus, Bishop of Fond du Lac, withheld his consent due to the closeness and irregularities of the vote.

 Since its founding in 1875, the Diocese of Fond du Lac has seen congregations come and go, often paralleling the coming and going of the population as towns, villages and cities sprung up and sometimes disappeared with economic opportunities of the area.
 Some congregations have established themselves deeply in communities and others have closed after many decades of sharing the Gospel.
 The past two decades have experienced the same decline in members felt by many main-line denominations.
 Through it all, there have been people of faith in the Anglican and Episcopal tradition who have worshipped God through the liturgies of the Church tracing their roots to the first Apostles and primarily Anglo-Catholic in nature.

 In 2021 it was announced that the diocese of Fond du Lac, Eau Claire, and Milwaukee would contemplate entering an agreement of greater collaboration.
 With around 4,000 baptized members, Fond du Lac is among the Episcopal Church's smaller dioceses.
 In October 2021 it was announced that the three diocese would be actively pursuing reuniting as one diocese in Wisconsin.
+On May 4, 2024, all three dioceses approved the "Joint Agreement of Union," which now requires approval at the Episcopal Church's General Convention in June.

+On June 28, the 81st General Convention of The Episcopal Church approved the merger of the Dioceses of Fon Du Lac, Eau Claire, and Milwaukee in to one diocese known as the diocese of Wisconsin.